gbmhunter/blog/content/programming/microcontrollers/psoc/components.md

 Supports full-speed USB.
 However, there is no USB host support, so the PSoC always has to act as the device.
 Some PSoC 3 devices with 32kB or more of flash support USB, as well as PSoC 5 devices.

-The USB module supports interrupt, control, bulk and isochronous transfer types.
+The USB module supports interrupt, control, bulk and isosynchronous transfer types.
 It provides support for bootloading, HID (human-interface device), audio classes, MIDI devices, and CDC classes.

 ## VDAC